A Love to Keep Me Warm

 EXCERPT:

-“Back in the eighth century, all of this land was a village on the River Vistula, with nothing but mud huts and peace-loving people who traded goods up and down the river.
+The day after they meet, Rhys takes Polina on a tour of Krakow and begins with the city’s origins according to legend:“Back in the eighth century, all of this land was a village on the River Vistula, with nothing but mud huts and peace-loving people who traded goods up and down the river.
 Set into the deep side of Wawel Hill was a cave where a terrible dragon named Smok Wawelski slumbered.”

 She stopped in mid-step on the sidewalk and tilted her head to stare at him with disbelief.
 “A dragon?
 Really?”